TanStack/router/docs/api/api.md

 - If a function is provided that returns a `boolean`, the above rules will be applied based on the return value of the function.
 - If a function is provided that returns an **object or array** of dependencies, the route will be reloaded when any of the dependencies change.
 Changes are tracked using deep equality checks.

-#### `key`
+#### `loaderDeps`

-- Type: `(opts: { search: TFullSearchSchema; location: ParsedLocation }) => any`
+- Type: `(opts: { search: TFullSearchSchema; location: ParsedLocation, context: TAllContext }) => Record<string, any>`
 - Optional
-- A function that will be called before this route is matched to provide additional unique identification to the route match.
+- A function that will be called before this route is matched to provide additional unique identification to the route match and serve as a dependency tracker for when the match should be reloaded.
 It should return any serializable value that can uniquely identify the route match from navigation to navigation.
+- By default, path params are already used to uniquely identify a route match, so it's unnecessary to return these here.
-- If your route match relies on a search params for unique identification, it's recommended to use the `key` option to return a unique value based on the search params.
-This will ensure that the route match is not shared between locations that have different search params.
+- If your route match relies on search params or context values for unique identification, it's required that you return them here so they can be made available in the `loader`'s `deps` argument.

 #### `caseSensitive`